kamranahmedse/developer-roadmap/content/roadmaps/109-golang/content/100-go-basics/108-functions.md

 # Functions

-Discover how functions work in Go , the list of resources below will cover :
+Discover how functions work in Go, the list of resources below will cover :

- - How to define and call functions in go
+ - How to define and call functions in Go?
- - Named returns in go
+ - Named returns in Go?
- - Handle multiple return types
+ - Handle multiple return types.
- - Different types of functions in go
+ - Different types of functions in Go.

 <ResourceGroupTitle>Free Content</ResourceGroupTitle>
 <BadgeLink colorScheme='yellow' badgeText='Read' href='https://gobyexample.com/functions'>Go by Example: Functions</BadgeLink>